django-de/django-de-v5/README.md

 # Django Verein e.V.
-Websie
+Website

 The Gatsby powered website of the German Django association.